 Secure root CA and CA hierarchy management

 An ACM Private CA hierarchy provides strong security and restrictive access controls for the most-trusted root CA at the top of the trust chain, while allowing more permissive access and bulk certificate issuance for subordinate CAs lower in the chain.
 You can control who can create a new CA or restrict access to existing CAs using AWS Identity and Access Management (IAM) policies.
-All ACM Private CAs in a hierarchy protect your CA private keys in FIPS 140-2 level 3 hardware.
+All ACM Private CAs in a hierarchy protect your CA private keys in FIPS 140-2 hardware.

 Secure HSM-backed Key Storage for CA Keys